kazzkiq/CodeFlask/README.md

 ## Install

-You can use bower to download the sources and the dependencies
+You can use Bower to download the sources and the dependencies:

 ```
-bower install codeflask.js
+bower install codeflask
 ```

+Or download them manually if you want to.

 ## Usage